-After becoming a Licensed Veterinary Technician by passing the VTNE and Texas state exam, certificates may be earned in a variety of specialty areas such as ultrasound or behavioral counseling.
-A four-year degree may be pursued to become a Veterinary Technologist.
+After becoming a Licensed Veterinary Technician by passing the VTNE and LVTE, certificates may be earned in a variety of specialty areas such as ultrasound or behavioral counseling.
+In addition, a four-year degree may be pursued to become a Veterinary Technologist.

 Our biology department at TJC is an energetic community of top-notch professors from all over the United States including four Ph.D's.
 The biology department is deeply rooted in the academic history of TJC.

 The chemistry department at TJC leads East Texas 2-year colleges with the most up-to-date…